 - At first glance, more text to describe your business or service is great!

 - Additional glances reveal a potential problem: decreased CTR (click through rate)

 Why a decrease in CTR?
 Well, the more information a person can get without actually having to go to a page, the more potential there is for the person to not feel they need to view the page at all if they got the answer they wanted in the longer snippet – or even ruled out your website based on the snippet information.
 This is why it’s going to be imperative to be strategic with this.
 It’s nice to have the option to provide more information, but the key is going to be to plan, plan, plan, and adjust again if needed.
 Google’s new update for longer snippets must be made to work for you, not against you.

 What About Just Leaving the Shorter Snippet in Place?

 Well, you can, but you’re also likely to then be taking up less real estate in the page results than your neighbors who will be using more space to provide more information.
-We’re increasingly in a quick-glancing, skimming digital culture.
-Don’t get overlooked by people or by Google.
-We do not recommend giving any potential client a reason to glance over you.
-Inform them.
-Strategically.
-And in doing so, keep Google informed, as well.
+We’re also increasingly in a quick-glancing, skimming digital culture, so striking a balance between the two is important.
+Choose your words wisely.
+Be strategic.
+Compel viewers to click!

 Learn more about another critical aspect of digital marketing for Google: Google AdWords PPC Marketing